 However, despite restructuring, performance still lags on the KNC architecture in comparison to the host Sandy Bridge node as shown in the next plot.
 Further work will need to be conducted to gain more performance on many core architectures.

 3D Stencil Diffusion Kernel

-The code examples used in the following tests are from Jim Jeffers and James Reinders book of "intel Xeon Phi Coprocessor High Performance Programming".
+The code examples used in the following tests are from the book by Jim Jeffers and James Reinders, "Intel Xeon Phi Coprocessor High Performance Programming".
 A 3D 7-point stencil kernel is to simulate the diffusion effects of volume of liquid over time wthin a 3D container.
 It is run on Babbage with no vectorization and no OpenMP first, on the host and MIC card separately, to establish the baseline performance.